ordina-jworks/ordina-jworks.github.io/_posts/2018-03-30-angular-security-best-practices.md

 ### The DOM sanitization service
 The goal of the DomSanitizer is to clean untrusted parts of values.

-The skeleton of the class looks like:
+The skeleton of the class looks like this:
 {% highlight typescript %}
 export enum SecurityContext { NONE, HTML, STYLE, SCRIPT, URL, RESOURCE_URL }